FUenal/Security-Incident-Analysis-Using-SQL/README.md

 </details>

-> This query allows for precise filtering, ensuring that only employees in the Marketing department and located in offices within the East building are included in the result set.
-The retrieved information will provide the necessary details to proceed with the security updates on their respective machines.
+> This query enables precise filtering, ensuring that the result set includes only employees in the Marketing department and situated in offices within the East building.
+The obtained information will furnish the necessary details to proceed with the security updates on their respective machines.
-> By executing this query, I aimed to retrieve all columns ``( * )`` from the employees table where the department is Marketing and the office starts with ``'East-'``.
-The ``%`` wildcard is used after ``'East-'`` to match any characters that follow, enabling the identification of offices specifically within the East building.
+> Through the execution of this query, my intention was to fetch all columns ``( * )`` from the employees table where the department is Marketing and the office starts with ``'East-'``.
+The ``%`` wildcard is applied after ``'East-'`` to match any characters that follow, facilitating the identification of offices specifically within the East building.